Sinful Davey

-Sinful Davey is a 1969 picaresque adventure/ crime/ comedy film directed by John Huston and starring John Hurt, Pamela Franklin, and in early appearances Fionnula Flanagan and Anjelica Huston.
+Sinful Davey is a 1969 picaresque adventure/crime/comedy film directed by John Huston and starring John Hurt, Pamela Franklin, and, in an early appearance, Fionnula Flanagan.
+Huston's daughter Anjelica Huston appears uncredited as an extra.

 John Huston later said the film was "very good" but "spoiled beyond recognition" by the producers.

 Plot

-In a British prison in the early 1800s, Scottish rogue Davey Haggart (John Hurt) is seen writing his memoirs while waiting to be hanged.
+In a British prison in the early 1800s, Scottish rogue Davey Haggart is seen writing his memoirs while waiting to be hanged.
 Most of his story is told in flashback with voice-over narration by Davey.
 His story begins as he is seen marching and beating a drum for the British Army, but he quickly deserts by jumping off a bridge with his drum and floating away.
-We learn that his father had been a highwayman who was hanged at the age of 21 for attempting to rob the Duke of Argyll (Robert Morley) and that Davey is determined to exceed the number of his father's crimes.
-Annie (Pamela Franklin), a childhood friend who is in love with him, follows him at different times, sometimes getting him out of trouble but hoping that he will reform.
+His father had been a highwayman who was hanged at the age of 21 for attempting to rob the Duke of Argyll and that Davey is determined to exceed the number of his father's crimes.
+Annie, a childhood friend who is in love with him, follows him at different times, sometimes getting him out of trouble but hoping that he will reform.

-Davey winds up becoming a partner with McNab (Ronald Fraser), a pickpocket and thief, sometimes teaming up with other criminals.
-Eventually, the two land in prison, where Davey is able to break into the women's quarters and start a raucous party with the female prisoners, led by Jean Carlisle (Fidelma Murphy).
-Davey is bailed out by Annie, but he then enables McNab's escape and turns to highway robbery, following in his father's footsteps.
-Constable Richardson (Nigel Davenport), the local officer, tries to recruit Annie to help capture Davey, but she refuses.
+Davey winds up becoming a partner with MacNab, a pickpocket and thief, sometimes teaming up with other criminals.
+Eventually, the two land in prison, where Davey is able to break into the women's quarters and start a raucous party with the female prisoners, led by Jean Carlisle.
+Davey is bailed out by Annie, but he then enables MacNab's escape and turns to highway robbery, following in his father's footsteps.
+Constable Richardson, the local officer, tries to recruit Annie to help capture Davey, but she refuses.

 Davey goes into hiding in the Scottish highlands, but still gets into trouble.
-Almost by accident, Davey foils an attempted assault and robbery of Sir James Graham (Donal McCann), a nephew of the Duke of Argyll, who invites Davey to his uncle's manor.
-While Davey wins the favor of the Duke and his family, McNab, Jean Carlisle, Annie, and Constable Richardson also converge on the estate at different times.
-Davey sets up an elaborate robbery of guests at a grand ball hosted by the Duchess (Maxine Audley), but Annie then returns the stolen jewels.
+Almost by accident, Davey foils an attempted assault and robbery of Sir James Graham, a nephew of the Duke of Argyll, who invites Davey to his uncle's manor.
+While Davey wins the favor of the Duke and his family, MacNab, Jean, Annie, and Constable Richardson also converge on the estate at different times.
+Davey sets up an elaborate robbery of guests at a grand ball hosted by the Duchess of Argyll, but Annie then returns the stolen jewels.
 When Richardson recognizes Davey as the thief he has been seeking, a lengthy chase ensues, with Davey stealing a horse and riding away until he is knocked off by a low-hanging tree branch.

 The story returns to Davey's prison cell, as he finishes writing his memoirs, expecting his execution to take place soon.
-Annie and McNab, however, are able to sabotage the gallows so that Davey escapes once again, riding away with Annie.
+Annie and MacNab, however, are able to sabotage the gallows so that Davey escapes once again, riding away with Annie.